bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 Love-a-lot
 ```

+--

 *Oh no!
 Grumpy Bear has disappeared!*

+---

+for: alexa readme slides

 This is because `pop` mutates even though pop doesn't have a `!` bang.

+--

 There's some inconsistancy with the use of `!` throughout the Ruby language, but a `!` at the end of a method is a sign it's a more destructive version of the bang-less version of the method.

+---

+for: alexa readme slides

 ### More iterative methods

+--

 There are many iterative methods, each serving a useful purpose and each used in a different way:

+---

+for: alexa readme slides

 #### `.reduce` / combines elements